 The advice to budding writers to write four or five novels, pick the best, and submit it to publishers, is rock-solid and, by chance, that is exactly what I did.
 Teaching yourself by doing can have pitfalls, but by gum the lessons are learned to the bone.

 My logo is the representation of a chaotic attractor.
 It was created by Valery Tenyotkin, who owns the copyright (I have paid for the use of it).

 Why did I choose a chaotic attractor to represent my writing?
 The process of inspiration can seem without reason, a chance thing, randomly striking yet, like the universe, it has an underlying structure.
 In the case of human creativity, it also has an end-point, which is to enhance our lives.
-In the same way, chaos only seems random, but it is not.
-Chaos, in its scientific meaning, are combined behaviours that have an underlying order, which I find both comforting and mysterious.
+In the same way, chaos only seems random, but is not.
+Chaos, in its scientific meaning, are the combined behaviours that have an underlying order, which I find both comforting and mysterious.

 Chaos, or rather chaotic systems, are unpredictable, but all of them have an end-point.
 This end-point is called the "attractor".
 The initial conditions completely determine how all the behaviours in a chaotic system will travel toward the attractor.
 The usual example, the flap of a butterfly's wings, never leads to unorganised nothingness, but to something also organised, such as a hurricane.
-It is the initial conditions that determine whether the butterfly's flap leads to the hurricane or a century of mild summers or you dropping that coffee cup.
+It is the initial conditions that determine whether the butterfly's flap leads to the hurricane or to a century of mild summers or to you dropping that coffee cup.